 What can we do?

 It is vital that bushwalkers monitor their local area to identify potential crown land sell-offs in their region.
 Local walkers are often the ones most aware of the threats to track access.
-Check the Department of Industry — Lands website regularly to identify land currently being considered for sell-off.
+Check the Department of Planning, Industry and Environment — Lands website regularly to identify land currently being considered for sell-off.
 Click on the road description to find details of the advertisement, topographic maps of the affected area and closing date for submissions.

 A topographical map of the land that is proposed for sale can be viewed by entering the property address and file reference number into the SIX website: maps.six.nsw.gov.au.
 This can be enough to indicate the need for a submission.